-This course explores emerging media as environments in which people "create, share and believe."
-Particular attention is given to new cultures of learning, and digital storytelling as a constructive form of faith formation.
-Students explore the role of leaders in supporting digital media literacy, participate in media production in faith contexts, and develop theological rationales for participating in emerging media spaces.
+This course interrogates the intersection of education, digital media, and evangelization in the 21st century.
+Using a variety of materials from theology, educational theory, organizational development, and media studies, the course explores the conceptual and communicative dynamics of multiple and changing contexts, and offers practice in using specific digital media for engaging those contexts effectively.
+This class is rooted in a Catholic understanding, but asserts that we live in a multi-religious context and as such evangelization must entail prophetic dialogue.
 The class utilizes short lectures, significant reading and viewing assignments, in-class and outside-of class collaborative participation, and a final research or curriculum project.
 Students from a variety of degree programs are welcomed.
 Assignments are structured according to a personal learning plan each student develops early in the semester.